Blixt-A/JSFrameWorkAssignment2/index.md

     Node.js version: v18.14.0

     Date Comparisoion
-    Todays date: 2023-02-13;
+    Todays date: 2023-02-15;
-    Your entered date: 2023-08-15
+    Your entered date: 2023-02-12
     The date is today. false
-    The date is before today. false
+    The date is before today. true
-    The date is after today. true
+    The date is after today. false

-    Days since course started: 14 days
+    Days since course started: 15 days